- The first step in saving money is making a budget and figuring out where you can minimize expenses.

 Cooking at Home

 Tired of spending money on food every time you go out?
-Try cooking your own food!
+One of the easiest ways for seniors to save money is by cooking at home!
 You’d be surprised at how easy it is to cut back on food costs once you start purchasing your own ingredients and cheffing up a delicious meal.
 Even if you don’t know how to cook it is never too late to learn a new recipe.
 Once you start cooking it becomes easier from that point onwards.
 You gain from saving money, in addition to eating healthier on a regular basis.
 Correspondingly, another tip to emphasize is that it is crucial that you meal prep for the entire week.
 This is very important for those that have strict schedules, and otherwise wouldn’t be able to cook as often during the week.
 Remember – practice makes perfect!

 For millions of Americans, coffee is ingrained into their daily lives no matter what.
 Without coffee, many of us would be tired and become less productive at work.
 This caffeine dependence is no exception to seniors.
 Seniors have worked for decades before the rise of retailers such as Starbucks or Dunkin Donuts.
 As time passed, our elderly grew dependent alongside the rest of the population on these coffee distribution centers, hence a lot of money spent.
 Nevertheless, if you are an avid lover of coffee, why spend money daily in Starbucks or Dunkin Donuts when you can simply home brew your own coffee?
 You’ll start to see massive savings as a result.